-Regardless of whether you work full- or part-time, depending on the length of your school year, your service is credited in the following ways:
+Whether you work full- or part-time, depending on the length of your school year, your service is credited in the following ways:

-teachers working at New York State schools for the deaf and blind: Number of days worked ÷ 180 days
+For all BOCES and school district employees, as well as teachers working at New York State schools for the deaf and blind: Number of days worked ÷ 180 days

-Number of days worked ÷ 170 days
+For college employees: Number of days worked ÷ 170 days

-Number of days worked ÷ 200 days
+For institutional teachers: Number of days worked ÷ 200 days

 Check Your Service Credit